FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

-Condition~\eqref{eq:suf_cond_1d} corresponds to a second-order optimality condition for the policy pair $\{u_{k}^{*}(x),w_{k}^{*}(x)\}$ derived from~\eqref{eq:gen_SC_KW} for a scalar dynamical system.
-This condition ensures that the control policies form a saddle-point equilibrium. \end{proof}

-Corollary~\ref{cor:NE_Val_1D_FDC} presents a closed-form solution for the \texttt{FlipDyn-Con}~\eqref{eq:opti_E_cost} game with NE takeover strategies independent of state of the scalar/1-dimensional system.
-However, it is important to note that not all control quadratic costs~\eqref{eq:cost_form_scalar} satisfy the recursion of the saddle-point value parameter outlined in Corollary~\ref{cor:NE_Val_1D_FDC}.
-The following remark presents the minimum adversary control cost, $N_k$, that satisfies the parameter recursions described in~\eqref{eq:Val_1D_al0} and~\eqref{eq:Val_1D_al1}.
+The proof is presented in Appendix~\ref{app:Corollary_1}.
+Corollary~\ref{cor:NE_Val_1D_FDC} presents a closed-form solution to the \texttt{FlipDyn-Con}~\eqref{eq:opti_E_cost} game, where the NE takeover strategies are independent of continuous state.
+However, it is crucial to note that the saddle-point value recursion outlined in Corollary\ref{cor:NE_Val_1D_FDC} is not universally satisfied for all quadratic control costs~\eqref{eq:cost_form_scalar}.
+To address this, the following remark identifies the minimum adversary control cost, $N_k$, that guarantees the validity of the recursions described in~\eqref{eq:Val_1D_al0} and~\eqref{eq:Val_1D_al1}.